-How To Grow Garlic: A Step by Step Guide
+How to Grow Garlic: A Step-by-Step Guide

 Garlic: An Introduction

 Did you ever want to grow garlic but didn't know how to?
 Or maybe you want some handy tips for growing garlic successfully.
-Well, this is the hub for you!
+Well, this is the article for you!
 Here, you will learn how to plant garlic, cultivate it and harvest it, with great results.

 You are bound to find some great tips here, no matter whether you are a beginner or an expert.
-But first, let's delve into why garlic is so good for you, and how it can benefit your body.
+But first, let's delve into why garlic is so good for you and how it can benefit your body.

 Why Should You Grow Garlic?

 What sets garlic apart from the crowd?
 Garlic can be stored easily and can be kept for the winter months.
 In a small city garden, you can grow almost 50 bulbs of garlic.
 That's enough for an entire year!
 Growing garlic is easy, cheap and great for beginners as they require little attention, unlike other vegetables.
 Assuming that you don't mind clearing weeds, you will find garlic a joy to grow.